208 West Village H

 Email: taojin ( at ) ccs ( dot ) neu ( dot ) edu

-I am a fifth year Ph.D. student at College of Computer and Information Science, Northeastern University.
+I received my Ph.D. from College of Computer and Information Science, Northeastern University in 2013.
 My advisor is Prof. Guevara Noubir.
 I received my B.S. from Department of Computer Science, Peking University in 2005.
-Prior to joining NEU, I worked with Prof. Chigan Chunxiao at ECE, Michigan Tech. from 2005 to 2006.

 My research interests are currently focusing on mobile and ubiquitous computing, wireless networks, distributed systems and anything about mobile.
 I love building systems and enjoy seeing abstract ideas prototyped and being used in the real world.